 Criminal Obstruction of Breathing or Blood Circulation: NY Penal Law 121.11

 You need not punch another person with a closed fist that opens up a gaping wound to find yourself arrested for and charged with a misdemeanor violent crime such as Third Degree Assault.
-In fact, whether or not you leave any mark, swelling or scar, if you “attack” another person – man, woman or child – and don’t leave any type of physical injury at all, the police can still arrest you for New York Penal Law 121.11 depending on the allegations and circumstances.
-NY PL 121.11, Criminal Obstruction of Breathing or Blood Circulation, is a crime that not only will land you before a criminal court judge in New York City or a local judge in municipalities throughout the Hudson Valley in Rockland, Dutchess, Putnam, Westchester and Orange counties, but an offense that has a potential punishment and penalty of one year in jail.
-Irrespective of the sentence and whether it is on Rikers Island or either the Rockland or Westchester County Jail, be prepared with your criminal defense lawyer to respond to bail applications and orders of protection requested by the District Attorney especially if the crime you face is one involving domestic violence.
+In fact, whether or not you leave any mark, swelling, a deep laceration or scar, if you “attack” another person – man, woman or child – and don’t leave any type of physical injury at all, the police can still arrest you for New York Penal Law 121.11 depending on the allegations and circumstances.
+NY Penal Law 121.11, Criminal Obstruction of Breathing or Blood Circulation, is a crime that not only will land you before a criminal court judge in New York City or a local judge in municipalities throughout the Hudson Valley in Rockland, Dutchess, Putnam, Westchester and Orange counties, but an offense that has a potential punishment and penalty of one year in jail.
+Irrespective of the sentence and whether it is on Rikers Island or either the Rockland or Westchester County Jail, be prepared with your criminal defense lawyer to respond to bail applications and orders of protection requested by the District Attorney.Criminal Obstruction of Breathing or Blood Circulation: The Elements

 - Strangulation and Related Offenses: Felony and Misdemeanor Crimes

 Regardless of the accusation and whether it involves Domestic Violence, an arrest for PL 121.11 is quite serious and destructive to one’s life even without a conviction.
-When accused of Criminal Obstruction of Breathing or Blood Circulation in either the domestic or non-domestic context, don’t let the criminal allegations get too far ahead of you before you identify and implement the best defense.
-Keep under control, contact your New York criminal lawyer and prepare yourself for what is a frightening, but potentially surmountable, situation.
+When accused of Criminal Obstruction of Breathing or Blood Circulation in either the domestic or non-domestic context, don’t let the criminal allegations get too far ahead of you before you identify and implement the strongest and most viable defense.

 Call the New York criminal defense attorneys and former New York prosecutors at (212) 312–7129 or contact us online today